CyberSpy

 NFC Tagboard - Using NFC Tags, Grafana, and Docker

-2021-12-05 programming Rob Baruch
+2021-12-05 Programming Rob Baruch

-NFC Tags - Tracking tasks last completed Trying to track when you last completed a long-dated task can be challenging.
+Trying to track when you last completed a long-dated task can be challenging.
 Writing them on a calendar makes for difficult searching.
 Heavy apps are overkill.
 So what’s a person to do?
 A simple soltution - use NFC tags which are pre-loaded with custom JSON, drop a little golang server, and Docker persistance with MySQL, along with a Grafana UI to easily manage tracking of tasks.
-Continue reading

 I'm Back!!!
 Diving into Rust!

-2021-04-26 programming Rob Baruch
+2021-04-26 Programming Rob Baruch

-Noobie to Rust?
-Let’s get started!!
-So you want to get into rust?
-Sure, why not.
-Let’s do it.
-The setup Assuming you’re on a Mac, let’s get rust up and running so you’re ready to rip into learning the language.
+Assuming you’re on a Mac, let’s get rust up and running so you’re ready to rip into learning the language.
 We’ll use rustup to install rust.
 This is the best way to manage your rust environment and toolchain.
 Not only can you manage toolchains using rustup, but also add-in components to make the experience a lot more enjoyable.
-Continue reading
+More on that later.
+Not only will rustup install rust for you, but it will also be useful for maintaining the latest versions of rust.
+Rust has several toolchains, and using rustup will make maintaining them a whole lot easier.

 Getting func(y) with Channels

-Here’s a little golang puzzle Take a look at the function below that computes a mystery value for the function $f(x)$.
+Take a look at the function below that computes a mystery value for the function $f(x)$.
 Any idea what the function is?
 Take a close look at the first line where we create a channel.
 Notice that the channel isn’t some boring int or string channel.
 No, this is a channel of type func(int, chan int, chan bool).
 Wait what???
 That’s right, this channel takes a function that takes an integer and two channels as function parameters.
-Continue reading
+We define such a function, x, right aftewards.

 Baby it's Cold Outside -- How Cold?
 Use an SHT31 and See!

-2019-01-29 programming Rob Baruch
+2019-01-29 Programming Rob Baruch

-ESP32 and SHT31 Temperature and Humidity Sensor Secure Web Server In this blog post, I follow-up on the ESP32-IDF development and demonstrate how to incorporate an i2c device to measure the temperature and humidity.
+In this blog post, I follow-up on the ESP32-IDF development and demonstrate how to incorporate an i2c device to measure the temperature and humidity.
 Specifically the SHT31.
 First, let’s do it plain-jane vanilla.
 We’ll incorporate the i2c device and simply display the measurements to the serial terminal through the uart.
 Next, we’ll make it more practical and send the data over the wifi network to a service that makes it convenient to visualize the time-series data.
-Continue reading

 Program the Esp32 with ESP-IDF on Mac OS X

-2019-01-23 programming Rob Baruch
+2019-01-23 Programming Rob Baruch

-Programming the ESP32 on your Mac!
 Go out and buy yourself a cheap little ESP32 SoC and follow these basic instructions to setup your development environment on your Mac.
 If you want to do some advanced C-programming to control your ESP32, this is for you.
 If you’d rather use Arduino and play with simple sketches then this is not for you – google how to use Arduino and off you go!
-Continue reading

 Julia Intro

-2018-11-07 programming
+2018-11-07 Programming

-Juliaet, Wherefore art thou?
-As Yoda once said… > YAPL - yet another programming language.
-Learn something new, you must.
-Why Learn Julia?
 Julia was designed from the beginning for high performance.
 Julia programs compile to efficient native code for multiple platforms via LLVM.
 As such, it’s an interesting programming language to take a look at as it’s a serious contender for certain classes of programming problems; most notibly, scientific and data-centric analysis.
-Continue reading

 Making some Noise - Teensy, TGA-Pro, and MIDI

-2018-05-04 programming Rob Baruch
+2018-05-04 Programming Rob Baruch

-Making Some Noise (and maybe even Music)!
 In this blog post, I’ll share my experiences using the Teensy and TGA-Pro Guitar Audio Shield to process audio - both using an audio processing codec as well as MIDI.
 I’ve also included the Yamaha UX16 USB-to-MIDI controller to aid in patching my MIDI channels into the inputs of the Guitar Audio shield.
-Teensy - Yet antother cheap USB uController board.
-At the hear of this project is the Teensy 3.
-Continue reading

 Older posts